 Blue Grove Guesthouse – A family run guesthouse located between Gulfoss and Kerið Crater Lake, they offer a range of private rooms suitable for couples or if you’re travelling with children.
 A fantastic breakfast is included in the rate and there are several hiking trails nearby to explore.
 Click here to check their availability

 Airbnb – There are a number of private rooms and houses available on Airbnb that can be a great option for places to stay along the Golden Circle such as this cosy cottage surrounded by lovely nature.
 Click here to get up to $40 off your first stay with Airbnb

 Not quite what you’re looking for?
 Click here to browse other hotels along the Golden Circle!

 Don’t let the popularity of the Golden Circle stop you from experiencing the amazing sites in this part of Iceland.
 Not only are the popular stops worth visiting and busy for a reason, but there are a number of great lesser visited Golden Circle stops that makes it possible to get off the beaten path!

 When visiting Iceland, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
-We recommend WorldNomads and always use them for our trips – click here to get a quote from WorldNomads
+We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads

 Which Golden Circle stops do you want to visit?
 Or if you’ve already travelled to the Golden Circle, where else would you recommend visiting?
 Add a comment below!